 For bigger bolder designs in leather, you will probably go with the TierraCast or other 2-part rivets, perhaps in conjunction with the 3/16″ eyelets.
 Plus, I really like the idea of upcycling old bits of leather and making custom-length leather bracelets with TierraCasts’s full Leather Findings Collection of rivetable clasps, strap tips and links.

 I’m sure I glossed over a few things in this lengthy article, so feel free to post questions!

 Awesome new tools for hand-setting rivets came out about a year after this article was written.
+Some of them are here; others are the 3-hole and 4-hole punches here (sized perfectly for common sizes of wire and tubing).
 One of us here at R&T will post new tutorials as soon was we can.
 (Riveting is fun, but a bit hard to describe and show.) ~Polly